- Do Dogs Have Daily Thinking Patterns?

 However, canine behavioral patterns give great insight into their mental processes.

-They control sleep and eat cycles, plus other biological processes such as hormone production and body temperature.
+They control sleeping and eating cycles, plus other biological processes such as hormone production and body temperature.

 Dogs that have been taught to fetch balls may want to go and play with one.